Thinking of selling? Maximize your return with sell-side tax due diligence

 As buyers conduct closer examination of taxes in their due diligence regimens, the value to sellers of reviewing and remediating tax issues prior to the sale continues to grow.

-Most sellers find that it is better to uncover any potential tax exposures and deal with them now rather than waiting until the buyer brings them up later during the sale process.
+Most sellers find that it’s better to uncover any potential tax exposures and deal with them now rather than waiting until the buyer brings them up later during the sale process.
 As in any other negotiation, surprises are rarely good.

-Robert Shefferly III is a partner in the National Tax Office at Plante Moran.
+Robert Shefferly III is a partner in tax transaction advisory services at Plante Moran.
 He can be reached at firstname.lastname@example.org.
-Don Stanovcak is an attorney in the National Tax Office at Plante Moran.
+Don Stanovcak is an attorney in tax transaction advisory services at Plante Moran.
 He can be reached at email@example.com.